andi-crb/today-i-learned/README.md

 - How to use the built-in has_secure_password method.
 (18/05/16)
 - That use of == in authentication can leave you vulnerable to timing attacks.
 (26/05/2016)
 - That flash.now should be used to display flash messages on rendered pages.
 (29/05/2016)
+- That rubymonk.com is a good place to learn.
+(08/06/2016)
+- Use of the .methods method to discover available methods.
+(09/06/2016)
 -
 - Three different shorcuts for creating new hashes.
 (21/06/2016)
 - How to use the is_a? method.
 (22/06/2016)